samuvack/OSLO-UML-Transformer/README.md

 The two parts of the workflow can be executed individually.

 ## How to use
-'cd ./oslo-generator-html-respec'
+`cd ./oslo-generator-html-respec`
-'tsc watch'
+`tsc watch`
-'node ./bin/runner.js --input report-test.jsonld --output output.html --language nl'
+`node ./bin/runner.js --input report-test.jsonld --output output.html --language nl`